jaketavares/HashiCorp_Test/terraform-getting-started.md

 # Getting Started With Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).
-Terraform is also a tool for building, changing, and managing infrastructure in a safe, repeatable way.
+It is also a tool for building, changing, and managing infrastructure in a safe, repeatable way.
 Operators and infrastructure teams can use Terraform to manage environments with a configuration language called the HashiCorp Configuration Language (HCL) for human-readable, automated deployments.

 In this tutorial, you will learn how to install Terraform on the AWS platform, build infrastructure, initialize Terraform, and destroy infrastructure.